 To calculate the right sound level from the speaker we can use the chart of distance vs. sound level.
 If we start with 78 dB at 1 meter from the speaker then at 2 meters (6.5 ft.) the sound level is 72 dB.

 The sound level of the paging system needs to be loud enough so that people can hear the announcement over the background noise, but not loud enough to hurt their ears.
-We can select speakers for the wall, ceiling or even mount them on a pole.
-We just have to know the sound required at a certain distance and we can work backwards to select the speaker and amplifier power.
+We can select speakers for the wall, ceiling, or even mount them on a pole.
+We just have to know the sound required at a certain distance and we can work backward to select the speaker and amplifier power.

 If you need help with your emergency paging or classroom notification system, just contact us.
 We have a lot of experience with these systems so I’m sure we can be helpful.